appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 ```

 :::info
-To verify if this data source is valid or not, you can click on the `Test` button on your mid-bottom right.
+To verify if this data source is valid or not, you can click the `Test` button on your mid-bottom right.
 You should see a pop-up with the connection status.
 :::

 Now, save your data source by clicking the **Save** button.
 You'll see a success pop-up on the top-right after successfully adding your DB.

 ### **Writing your First Query**

-The data source is successfully connected; now, let's write a simple DB query to fetch all the business data from the business table.
+The data source is successfully connected; now, Lets write a simple DB query to fetch all the business data from the business table.
 Follow the below steps to do so:

 <VideoEmbed host="youtube" videoId="QoyzrOEG5to" title="Running Queries on Appsmith" caption="Running Queries on Appsmith"/>

-1. First, click on the `+` the icon next to the `Datasources`.
+1. First, click the `+` the icon next to the `Datasources`.
 2. Find the created `Postgres Mock DB` data source under the Active tab and click `NEW QUERY`.
 3. It will create a new DB Query that you can use across the Page.
 4. Name this query as `getBusinessData` and click select.